underscoren/aoc2024/README.md

 Had to make my own "remove" function for slices, but I guess that's understandable.
 Still missing my functional programming paradigms.

+## Day 3

+This one was even easier than the above two.
+Match all, iterate over results.
+Regex to the rescue.
+I considered some absurdly complex lookbehind backreference pattern for Part 2 and decided I don't hate myself enough for that.

+The util package grows.